BEST PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2022)

 Netflix Synopsis: In a 1950s orphanage, a young girl reveals an astonishing talent for chess and begins an unlikely journey to stardom while grappling with addiction.

-Why You Should Check This Out: This pop culture phenomenon is brilliantly produced, written, and acted.
+Why You Should Check This Out: This Netflix original limited series is brilliantly produced, written, and acted.
 Part Jane Eyre, part A Star is Born, this period drama series is must-see television with a brilliant performance from Anya Taylor-Joy and some fabulous historical costumes.

 Content: TV-MA for language.